qmamushroof/BlogApp/README.md

 1. Registration and Login
 1. Registered Users can post, edit and delete blog posts and comments.
 1. All users (registered & non-registered) can view the blogs posted on the landing page.
 1. At first only 5 blogs will be rendered.
 If any user presses the "load more" button, then the next 5 will be loaded after the 1st five.
+All rendered blogs will be stored in cache.
 1. Only registered users can like, dislike and comment on the posts.
 1. All users  (registered & non-registered) can see the number of likes, dislikes and content of the comments.
 1. There will be an admin user, who will approve the blogs posts by registered users.